CNOV0/Projet_Management/README.md

 Here is the code to find the most probable localisation of the membrane from a Protein Data Bank file.

-To run this code you will need:
-* DSSP

 ## Setup your environment

 Clone the repository: